Totally real theta characteristics: Some convex geometry

 \section{Some convex geometry}

 Before we prove our results we need some preparation from convex geometry.
-Morally speaking, we will prove the $n$-dimensional analogon of the folklore fact that a three-legged stool is stable (if designed properly).
+Morally speaking, we will prove the $n$-dimensional analog of the folklore fact that a three-legged stool is stable (if designed properly).